Actindo-AG/Documentation/Payments/UserInterface/08a_Connections.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all connections in the list are selected.

 - [DISABLE]
     Click this button to disable the selected connection(s).
 This button is only displayed if the checkbox of at least one active connection is selected.
-For detailed information see [Disable a PSP connection](../Integration/01_ManageConnection.md#disable-a-psp-connection).
+For detailed information see [Disable PSP connection](../Integration/01_ManageConnection.md#disable-psp-connection).

 - [ENABLE]
     Click this button to enable the selected connection(s).
 This button is only displayed if the checkbox of at least one inactive connection is selected.
-For detailed information, see [Enable a PSP connection](../Integration/01_ManageConnection.md#enable-a-psp-connection)
+For detailed information, see [Enable PSP connection](../Integration/01_ManageConnection.md#enable-psp-connection)

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit the corresponding connection.
 The *Edit connection* view is displayed, see [Edit connection](#edit-connection).